 Congenital mitral valve anomalies

-Congenital mitral valve anomalies are defects present at birth (congenital) that affect the heart's mitral valve.
-The mitral valve is located between the heart's upper left chamber (left atrium) and lower left chamber (left ventricle).
+Congenital mitral valve anomalies are heart problems present at birth (congenital heart defects) that affect the valve between the heart's upper left chamber (left atrium) and lower left chamber (left ventricle).

-- Abnormalities with the cords that support the valve, such as short and thick cords, cords attaching to a heart muscle near the mitral valve, or missing cords
+- Problems with the cords that support the valve such as missing cords, short and thick cords, or cords attaching to the heart muscle near the mitral valve

 - Heart tissue or heart muscle problems near the mitral valve